Commit 7eba3cbc authored by Marcel Stör's avatar Marcel Stör

 #### Parameters

--`id` timer id (0-6)
+- `id` timer id (0-6)

--`interval_ms` new timer interval in milliseconds.
+- `interval_ms` new timer interval in milliseconds.
 Maximum value is 12884901.
-In SDKs <=1.5.0values>6871948 result in incorrect behaviour.
+In SDKs <= 1.5.0 values >6871948 result in incorrect behaviour.

-tmr.interval(0,3000)-- actually, 3 seconds is better!
+tmr.interval(0, 3000) -- actually, 3 seconds is better!

 ```